Khananite/Marketplace/README.md

 Add balances for users, so if users run out of balance, they can't buy items.

 ### Additional:

-Used truffle suite (ganache (as a local blockchain), truffle for unit testing and deploying smart contract)
+Will use truffle suite (ganache (as a local blockchain), truffle for unit testing and deploying smart contract)

 ## Available Scripts